leocavalcante/phull/README.md

         console.dir(message);
     });

-Take a look at `index.php` for a simple chat example.
+Take a look at `example.php` for a simple chat example.

 [See it in action!](http://leocavalcante.com/projects/phull/example.php)